a-h/templ/docs/docs/06-static-rendering/02-blog-example.md

 * Dancing around the Maypole, a traditional folk activity
 * Attending local village fetes and fairs
 * Watching or participating in Morris dancing performances
-* Enjoying the day off as a public holiday, known as Early May Bank Holiday `,
+* Enjoying having a day off from the Early May Bank Holiday `,
 	},
 }